-After a very lazy Christmas Day, I was definitely in need of a good stretch of the legs on St. Stephen’s Day.
-I managed to convince my family to get up early too and join me for out to trip out to Killiney for some fresh air!
+After a very lazy Christmas Day, I was definitely in need of stretching the legs on St. Stephen’s Day.
+It looked like it would be a fine day so I figured Killiney Hill would be a good option.
+I even managed to convince my family to get up early and join me for for some fresh air!

-I sold it as a short walk up Killiney hill but in the end we did manage to add on a few extra kilometres.
-This really is a very scenic part of Dublin with stunning coastal views, so if you make the trip out it’s well worth exploring Killiney and Dalkey a little.
+While I sold it as a short walk up Killiney Hill, we did manage to add on a few extra kilometres.
+This really is a very scenic part of Dublin with stunning coastal views.
+So if you make the trip out it’s well worth exploring Killiney and Dalkey a little.
 Read More

 While we were in Wexford in June, I wanted to get up and head to Curracloe beach for sunrise and walk to Raven Point.
 José was also keen to check out Curracloe beach when I told him it featured in the movie Saving Private Ryan.
 He just wasn’t so keen on the sunrise part.Read More